IzsKon/Doujin-Downloader/README.md

 This version of Doujin Downloader is for donwloading all the doujins from a page of your favorite list in nhentai.net.

+Actually, you can download any page in nhentai.net with this.

 ## How to use

 1. Select path, doujins will be saved there.

-2. Go to the page of your favorite list you want to donwload.
+2. Go to the page you want to donwload.

 3. Get the web page source code.
 (Ctrl + U)